-Approximately two weeks after your session you will have an in-home consultation where you will view and select the fully edited images and sizes you wish to purchase.
-Your prints will arrive within three weeks of your consultation or from the time your order is paid in-full.
-Albums require an additional 6-8 weeks.
+After your session we will schedule an appointment approximately one week out where you will see your photos for the first time, review your physical proofs, and select the images and sizes you wish to purchase.
+Your prints and any digital licenses will arrive within two weeks from the time your order is paid in-full.
+Orders are placed once all payments have cleared.
+Leather albums require an additional 6-8 weeks.
 If you order an album as well as prints, you will receive them all at the same time.

 When are photo orders placed?

 Client orders are placed once a week.

 I maintain original copies of any photos you purchase for a minimum of one year.
 Photos not purchased will be deleted 30 days from your in-person consultation to maintain a streamlined work environment.